pycroscopy/pycroscopy/docs/faq.rst

 * You can spread the word - tell anyone who you think may benefit from using pycroscopy.
 * Tell us what you think of our documentation or share your own.
 * Let us know what you would like to see in pycroscopy.
+* Put us in touch with others working on similar efforts so that we can join forces.
+* Guide us in `developing data translators <./translators.html>`_

 I would like to help and I am OK at programming
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~